 In many ways, from the Barton Clay on the wellies to Carlton Avenue or Grandma’s “Peveril” in Seacroft Avenue, Barton-on-Sea, this photograph represents our childhood.
 Jan in brownie uniform, Steve holding a football and Angus with binoculars and a long stick.

-This was obviously taken at the same time as the one of father-and-daughter above.
+This one below was obviously taken at the same time as the one of father-and-daughter above.
 Mum commented recently that she was wearing a nice dress in the photo.

 Supply teacher at Ashley Primary School

 The Headteacher is Mr Sachs and the man behind him is Mr Belcher, for whom Lorna did supply cover.
 Date estimated as 1958/9.
 Lorna would cycle to Ashley from Barton with Angus on the back and he would then sit at the front of the class.